Types of car finance explained!

 Can I end a PCP early?

-However, with a PCP, it’s more complicated.
+However, with this type of car finance, it’s more complicated.
 You need to pay half of the total amount repayable: including the balloon payment, which can be huge.
 You probably won’t be halfway through the loan until very late in your contract: so think carefully about your financial situation before taking out a PCP!

-Ahh, the good old fashioned way of buying a car!
-A personal loan (sometimes referred to as an unsecured loan) is simply borrowing a set amount of money from your bank over a certain period.
+Ahh, the good old-fashioned way of buying a car!
+A personal loan (sometimes called an unsecured loan) is simply borrowing a set amount of money from your bank over a certain period.

 The bank will put the money into your account.
 You then transfer the cost of the car to the dealer to purchase a vehicle.
 From this point, the car is legally yours: but you still owe the money to the bank.